Skip to feedback

 Posted 5/4/2022 by the Office of External Affairs/Chief of Staff

-We’ve made TTB forms easier to find and file on Pay.gov.
+We’ve made TTB forms easier to find and file on Pay.gov(link is external).
 Why?
 Because filing electronically remains the fastest and most accurate way to file operational reports and excise tax returns, and also provides a secure way to make excise tax payments.

 How Will Changes Affect Me?